harikrishnan-kp/Learn-C/file inclusion.md

   #include "filename"
 ```
 The double quotes ( ” ” ) tell the compiler to search for the header file in the source file’s directory.

+## **note**
+Note: If the filename is enclosed within angle brackets, the file is searched for in the standard compiler include paths.
+If the filename is enclosed within double quotes, the search path is expanded to include the current source directory.